Starred Up: Plot

 Eric, 19, is "starred up" from a juvenile prison to a high security adult prison, based on his age and his history of violent behaviour.
 His father, Neville, is serving a life sentence at this prison, and is a lieutenant for the crime boss that runs the prison.
 Eric soon begins attacking guards and inmates alike, but is rescued from retribution from the guards by Oliver, a volunteer prison therapist, who convinces Eric to join his therapy group.

 The group is composed of black men who also have violent pasts, which they are trying to confront.
 The sessions often degrade into angry, posturing tirades by members against others, which Oliver de-escalates but uses to help them understand their rage.
 Eric begins to observe this format, and also bond with the other group members.
 While his father has ordered him to "learn to behave" from the therapist, he is annoyed by his son "fraternising" with blacks.
 But when three inmates are paid with drugs to "dunk" Eric in his toilet, one of his black group-mates steps in to save him.

 The father and son have an explosive up and down relationship, with the father attempting to instill his dominance, and make Eric follow the prison rules so he can get out.
 When Eric however attempts to explain his feelings to the uncomfortable Neville, Eric intuits that his father is in a romantic relationship with his cellmate, and is disgusted by it.

 The boss, Dennis, appears to begin to mentor Eric, seeing his younger self in Eric.
-However, after Eric attacks Dennis, Dennis orders the prison director to kill Eric.
+However, Eric is disinterested and ends up attacking Dennis during an argument with Neville.
+Dennis then orders the prison director to kill Eric.
 While Neville is telling Dennis that he will not abide the death of his son, prison guards in the basement begin to hang Eric, so it will look like suicide.
 But when Dennis goes to stab Neville, Neville overpowers him and stabs him, then runs down and rescues Eric.

 As Neville is being transferred out, the guards allow father and son a tender moment.